-I hereby acknowledge receipt of the Marshall University Physician Assistant Program Illicit Drug and

-Alcohol Screening policy.
+I hereby acknowledge receipt of the Marshall University Physician Assistant Program Illicit Drug and Alcohol Screening policy.
 I understand this policy and will abide by its requirements.

-STUDENT'S NAME (print) STUDENT'S SIGNATURE DATE
+STUDENT'S NAME (print)

+STUDENT'S SIGNATURE

+DATE

-Planned Absence/Time Away Request Form
+Excused Absence Request Form

-It is the Marshall University Physician Assistant (MUPA) Program policy that students attend all classes, labs and other program activities.
-The faculty and administration realize that there may be RARE instances when a necessary life event may require a student to miss a minimum number of classes.
+It is the Marshall University Physician Assistant (MUPA) Program policy that students attend all program activities.
+In the rare event that an activity must be missed, this form must be completed and submitted in accordance with the guidelines outlined in the Absence Policy.
 Vacation requests will be denied.